Kasi1586/Kasi1586/README.md

 - 👋 Hi, I’m @Kasi1586
 - 👀 I’m interested in programming
 - 🌱 I’m currently learning web design
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on creating larger websites
 - 📫 How to reach me ...

 <!---